Menu

 Login Icon

-We can all learn from how other parts of Canada do things.
-Quebec and Alberta probably do their “things” more differently than any other pair of Canadian provinces.
+Quebec and Alberta probably do their 'things' more differently than any other pair of Canadian provinces.
 These contrasts can lead to engaging and stimulating discussion as well as enhanced understanding.
-Participants from CALL and from MCLL will compare their societies and look for alternative approaches to issues.
-We will also discuss "hidden gems" in art, travel, food and music.
-The more we learn about each other, the better for all of Canada.
+Participants from the Calgary Association for Lifelong Learning (CALL) and from MCLL (McGill Community of Lifelong Learners) will compare their societies and look for alternative approaches to issues.
 Participants will be encouraged to research materials for discussion.

 Time: 10:00 AM to Noon